JetBrains/kotlin-web-site/pages/docs/reference/list-operations.md

 ### Sorting

-In [Ordering](collection-ordering.html), we describe operations that retrieve collection elements in specific orders.
+In [Collection Ordering](collection-ordering.html), we describe operations that retrieve collection elements in specific orders.
 For mutable lists, the standard library offers similar extension functions that perform the same ordering operations in place.
 When you apply such an operation to a list instance, it changes the order of elements in that exact instance.